How to get to the Stadium of Light.

 The Stadium of Light is easy to get to whether you’re travelling by car or using public transport.
 Here’s our guide.

 Sunderland railway station is a 10 to 15-minute walk from the ground.
 It has excellent links to the national rail network and Metro system, ensuring quick and easy travel to other areas of the region.
 Click here for walking directions between Sunderland station and the stadium.
-For journey planning and ticketing details, visit National Rail.
+For journey planning and ticketing details, visit National Rail or Northern Rail.

 When travelling to the match, fans have the choice of arriving at either St. Peter’s or the Stadium of Light metro stations prior to the game.

 When leaving the Stadium after the match, supporters travelling southbound towards South Hylton must board at St Peter’s, while supporters heading northbound towards Newcastle must board at the Stadium of Light station.